kevinho/opencore-amr-android/README.md

     AmrEncoder.exit();
 ```
 there you go.

+## Packaging amr audio to file system
+> record->encode->package amr file->upload(not implemented)

+Audio steam is packaged to file in slices, the slice last a few seconds(customizable).
+This policy is suitable for this scenario: client is under unstable mobile network, client records amr file, sends slice by slice, server re-assembles the slices.

+If you are interested in this solution, please refer to [demo](demo/)

 ## FAQ
 1. The second parameter of AmrEncoder.encode accept an array, it's recommended to 160 in short, or 320 in byte.